This tutorial will walk you through how to use headings and paragraphs to add text to your website.

 </html>

 <h1>/</h1> are not the only heading tags.
 In fact, you can replace '1' with any other whole number up to '6'. <h1> is the largest heading and <h6> is the smallest.
+Oftentimes, you will use the different heading sizes to reflect the importance of the different sections.
+For example, you might use h1 tags for the main heading of the webpage and h2 and h3 heading tags as subheadings to break up the webpage's content.

-Paragraphs are written between opening <p> and closing </p> tags.
-An important thing to note when writing paragraphs in HTML is that white space in the code will often be ignored when the webpage is loaded.
-If you would like to create a gap between two lines of text, therefore, you must insert one or more <br> line break tags. <br> is sufficient by itself and does not require a closing tag.
+Paragraphs constitute bodies of text.
+To define a paragraph, simply enclose the text between opening <p> and closing </p> tags.
+An important consideration when writing paragraphs in HTML is that white space in the code will often be ignored when the webpage is loaded.
+If you would like to create a gap between two lines of text, therefore, you must insert one or more <br> line break tags. <br> is an empty tag, which means it does not require a closing tag.

-To avoid this issue, each punctuation symbol has its own identifier called an entity.
+Why some punctuation symbols may not display as text.
+Sometimes when writing the text for your website you may notice certain punctuation symbols do not display properly.
+This is often because web browsers can mistake <, >, & and " symbols for HTML code.
+To avoid this issue, you can use an entity to represent a punctuation symbol.
+An entity is a short string of characters that web browsers interpret as a punctuation symbol.
 If you input an entity into a passage of text then the browser will display the punctuation symbol and not mistake it for code.
-Common entities include " for ", & for &, < for < and > for >.
+Common entities include &quot; for ", &amp; for &, &lt; for < and &gt; for >.
 A full list of entities can be found here.